5 Leading Careers in Accounting

-An internal auditor is responsible to bolstering company controls and so endeavors to ensure that the firm complies with the updated regulatory regimes introduced by the government.
-Internal auditing is concerned with ensuring operational effectiveness, accurate maintenance of financial reports and investigation of fraudulent activities.
+An internal auditor is responsible for bolstering company controls and endeavors to ensure that the firm complies with the updated regulatory regimes introduced by the government.
+Internal auditing ensures operational effectiveness, proper maintenance of financial reports, and investigation of fraudulent activities.

-An internal auditor is not expected to fulfill company’s tasks.
-They advise the executive and the Board of directors regarding the optimization of operational effectiveness of the company.
-An internal auditor should be a Certified Internal Auditor (CIA) which is a globally recognized certificate for internal auditors.
-Aspiring accountants for this field require a bachelor’s degree along with a field work of at least a couple of years.
+Organizations do not expect internal auditors to fulfill the company’s tasks.
+They advise the executive and the Board of directors regarding the optimization of the operational effectiveness of the company.
+An internal auditor should be a Certified Internal Auditor (CIA), a globally recognized certificate for internal auditors.
+Aspiring accountants for this field require a bachelor’s degree along with fieldwork of at least a couple of years.
 The national average remuneration for this career lies between $78,000 and $102,000.

-A compliance executive is responsible for ensuring that a company is functioning within specified guidelines, government regulations and mandate.
-For instance, financial legislation was passed as a consequence of the scandalous activities perpetrated by Enron and WorldCom.
+A compliance executive is responsible for ensuring that a company functions within specified guidelines, government regulations, and mandates.
+For instance, U.S. Federal Law created the Sarbanes-Oxley Act (SOX) due to the nefarious activities perpetrated by Enron and WorldCom.

-Compliance executives ensure that the public and company shareholders are protected from fraudulent activities and errors in accounting.
+Compliance executives protect the public and company shareholders from fraudulent activities and errors in accounting.
 Chief compliance officers have had high demand in large corporations and companies since 2006.

-A financial analyst lends his efforts into ensuring that a company is able to maximize its return on investment.
-This kind of accountant operates at banks, insurance companies, mutual funds, pension funds, security companies and other financial businesses.
-Financial statements are studied by a financial analyst as he or she reviews commodity prices, sales, costs, expenditures and taxation rates to figure out future earnings or existing business value.
+A financial analyst lends their efforts to ensure that a company maximizes its return on investment.
+This kind of accountant operates at banks, insurance companies, mutual funds, pension funds, security companies, and other financial businesses.
+Financial analysts study financial statements by reviewing commodity prices, sales, costs, expenditures, and taxation rates to figure out future earnings or existing business value.

-A financial analyst is responsible to studying an industry and keeping an eye at the current business patterns and competition prevalent in the industry.
+A financial analyst is responsible for studying an industry and keeping an eye on the current business patterns and competition prevalent in the industry.
 This account is highly sought for when it comes to management and senior executive positions and thereby commands high remuneration.

 Staff accountants have been hanging onto high posts for a long time.
 They compile financial information and journal entries for company accountants and carry out account reconciliation.
-They ensure compliance with the regulatory laws enforced by the government.
+Furthermore, staff accountants ensure compliance with the regulatory laws enforced by the government.

-A staff accountant is responsible for culling financial information, forging reports, keeping a record of the collected information, categorizing entries and preparing summaries of financial transactions.
-Aspiring candidates for this post need to have three years of experience particularly in public accounting.
-Large corporations offer at least 5% more remuneration to these employees in contrast to other companies.
+A staff accountant is responsible for culling financial information, forging reports, recording the collected information, categorizing entries, and preparing summaries of financial transactions.
+Aspiring candidates for this post need to have three years of experience, particularly in public accounting.
+Large corporations offer at least 5% more compensation to these employees than smaller companies.

-An external auditor may be regarded as an independent accountant who visits a certain company or firm to review records and make suggestions regarding financial statements, their clarity and completeness.
+An external auditor is an independent accountant who visits a particular company or firm to review records and make suggestions regarding financial statements, their clarity, and completeness.
 Financial statements must be void of any false declarations that might lead to allegations of fraudulent activities.
-They are assigned the task of investigating issues highlighted by government authorities or local taxing entities.
+They are assigned to investigate issues highlighted by government authorities or local taxing entities.

-External auditors should be independent; which is a mandatory condition for the accurate appraisal of a company’s financial condition.
-In case of a relationship between the company and the external auditor, it has to be made a part of the final report compiled by the auditor.
+External auditors should be independent, which is a mandatory condition for the accurate appraisal of a company’s financial condition.
+If there is a relationship between the company and the external auditor, the external auditor must include this information in the final audit report.